$0.64 Earnings Per Share Expected for Xilinx, Inc. (NASDAQ:XLNX) This Quarter

-Equities analysts predict that Xilinx, Inc. (NASDAQ:XLNX) will report earnings per share of $0.64 for the current quarter, according to Zacks.
-Eight analysts have made estimates for Xilinx’s earnings.
-The highest EPS estimate is $0.81 and the lowest is $0.61.
-Xilinx posted earnings of $0.92 per share during the same quarter last year, which suggests a negative year-over-year growth rate of 30.4%.
-The business is expected to issue its next earnings results on Wednesday, January 22nd.
+Wall Street analysts expect Xilinx, Inc. (NASDAQ:XLNX) to post $0.64 earnings per share (EPS) for the current quarter, according to Zacks Investment Research.
+Eight analysts have issued estimates for Xilinx’s earnings, with estimates ranging from $0.61 to $0.81.
+Xilinx reported earnings per share of $0.92 in the same quarter last year, which indicates a negative year over year growth rate of 30.4%.
+The company is scheduled to report its next earnings results on Wednesday, January 22nd.

-According to Zacks, analysts expect that Xilinx will report full-year earnings of $3.35 per share for the current financial year, with EPS estimates ranging from $3.28 to $3.39.
-For the next fiscal year, analysts anticipate that the company will post earnings of $3.83 per share, with EPS estimates ranging from $3.46 to $4.44.
-Zacks’ earnings per share averages are a mean average based on a survey of sell-side research analysts that cover Xilinx.
+According to Zacks, analysts expect that Xilinx will report full year earnings of $3.35 per share for the current year, with EPS estimates ranging from $3.28 to $3.39.
+For the next financial year, analysts forecast that the company will post earnings of $3.83 per share, with EPS estimates ranging from $3.46 to $4.44.
+Zacks’ earnings per share calculations are an average based on a survey of analysts that follow Xilinx.

-Xilinx (NASDAQ:XLNX) last announced its quarterly earnings results on Wednesday, October 23rd.
+Xilinx (NASDAQ:XLNX) last announced its quarterly earnings data on Wednesday, October 23rd.
 The programmable devices maker reported $0.94 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.92 by $0.02.
-The company had revenue of $833.00 million during the quarter, compared to the consensus estimate of $823.63 million.
-Xilinx had a net margin of 28.76% and a return on equity of 35.84%.
-The company’s revenue for the quarter was up 11.7% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.84 earnings per share.
+Xilinx had a return on equity of 35.84% and a net margin of 28.76%.
+The company had revenue of $833.00 million for the quarter, compared to analysts’ expectations of $823.63 million.
+During the same quarter in the prior year, the firm earned $0.84 earnings per share.
+Xilinx’s revenue was up 11.7% compared to the same quarter last year.

-XLNX has been the topic of several analyst reports.
-BidaskClub cut shares of Xilinx from a “sell” rating to a “strong sell” rating in a research note on Saturday.
-KeyCorp reissued an “overweight” rating and issued a $130.00 price objective (down previously from $140.00) on shares of Xilinx in a research note on Monday, August 26th.
-Zacks Investment Research raised shares of Xilinx from a “sell” rating to a “hold” rating and set a $130.00 price objective on the stock in a research note on Saturday, July 27th.
-Rosenblatt Securities reissued a “buy” rating and issued a $165.00 price objective on shares of Xilinx in a research note on Tuesday, October 1st.
-Finally, Citigroup reduced their price objective on shares of Xilinx from $124.00 to $95.00 and set a “neutral” rating on the stock in a research note on Thursday, October 24th.
-One research analyst has rated the stock with a sell rating, thirteen have issued a hold rating and thirteen have assigned a buy rating to the company.
-Xilinx currently has an average rating of “Hold” and an average price target of $113.26.
+Several research analysts recently issued reports on XLNX shares.
+Robert W. Baird dropped their price objective on Xilinx from $128.00 to $110.00 and set an “outperform” rating on the stock in a research note on Monday, September 23rd.
+KeyCorp reaffirmed an “overweight” rating and set a $130.00 target price (down previously from $140.00) on shares of Xilinx in a research report on Monday, August 26th.
+Benchmark assumed coverage on Xilinx in a research report on Tuesday, July 23rd.
+They set a “hold” rating on the stock.
+Rosenblatt Securities reaffirmed a “buy” rating and set a $165.00 target price on shares of Xilinx in a research report on Tuesday, October 1st.
+Finally, SunTrust Banks dropped their target price on Xilinx to $94.00 and set a “neutral” rating on the stock in a research report on Thursday, October 24th.
+One investment analyst has rated the stock with a sell rating, thirteen have assigned a hold rating and thirteen have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and an average target price of $113.26.

-In other news, Director Marshall C. Turner sold 3,000 shares of the stock in a transaction dated Monday, August 19th.
-The shares were sold at an average price of $107.82, for a total transaction of $323,460.00.
-Following the transaction, the director now owns 44,690 shares of the company’s stock, valued at approximately $4,818,475.80.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, SVP Emre Onder sold 1,337 shares of the stock in a transaction dated Wednesday, October 16th.
-The stock was sold at an average price of $96.79, for a total transaction of $129,408.23.
-Following the transaction, the senior vice president now directly owns 4,340 shares in the company, valued at approximately $420,068.60.
+In related news, SVP Emre Onder sold 1,337 shares of Xilinx stock in a transaction dated Wednesday, October 16th.
+The stock was sold at an average price of $96.79, for a total value of $129,408.23.
+Following the completion of the transaction, the senior vice president now owns 4,340 shares in the company, valued at approximately $420,068.60.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, EVP Vincent Tong sold 8,000 shares of Xilinx stock in a transaction dated Friday, August 30th.
+The shares were sold at an average price of $105.00, for a total value of $840,000.00.
+Following the completion of the transaction, the executive vice president now owns 36,775 shares of the company’s stock, valued at approximately $3,861,375.
 The disclosure for this sale can be found here.
-Insiders have sold 18,826 shares of company stock worth $1,941,768 in the last ninety days.
-Insiders own 0.19% of the company’s stock.
+Insiders have sold a total of 22,226 shares of company stock valued at $2,270,378 in the last quarter.
+Company insiders own 0.19% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the company.
-Baker Ellis Asset Management LLC bought a new position in shares of Xilinx during the 2nd quarter worth about $136,000.
-Navellier & Associates Inc raised its holdings in shares of Xilinx by 85.0% in the 2nd quarter.
-Navellier & Associates Inc now owns 50,592 shares of the programmable devices maker’s stock worth $5,966,000 after acquiring an additional 23,248 shares during the last quarter.
-ETRADE Capital Management LLC raised its holdings in shares of Xilinx by 173.6% in the 2nd quarter.
-ETRADE Capital Management LLC now owns 11,782 shares of the programmable devices maker’s stock worth $1,389,000 after acquiring an additional 7,475 shares during the last quarter.
-Cavalier Investments LLC raised its holdings in shares of Xilinx by 166.1% in the 2nd quarter.
-Cavalier Investments LLC now owns 14,900 shares of the programmable devices maker’s stock worth $1,757,000 after acquiring an additional 9,300 shares during the last quarter.
-Finally, AMP Capital Investors Ltd raised its holdings in shares of Xilinx by 41.2% in the 2nd quarter.
-AMP Capital Investors Ltd now owns 230,522 shares of the programmable devices maker’s stock worth $27,243,000 after acquiring an additional 67,236 shares during the last quarter.
-84.63% of the stock is currently owned by institutional investors.
+Several institutional investors have recently bought and sold shares of XLNX.
+Baker Ellis Asset Management LLC acquired a new position in Xilinx in the second quarter valued at $136,000.
+Navellier & Associates Inc boosted its stake in shares of Xilinx by 85.0% during the second quarter.
+Navellier & Associates Inc now owns 50,592 shares of the programmable devices maker’s stock worth $5,966,000 after buying an additional 23,248 shares during the period.
+ETRADE Capital Management LLC boosted its stake in shares of Xilinx by 173.6% during the second quarter.
+ETRADE Capital Management LLC now owns 11,782 shares of the programmable devices maker’s stock worth $1,389,000 after buying an additional 7,475 shares during the period.
+Cavalier Investments LLC boosted its stake in shares of Xilinx by 166.1% during the second quarter.
+Cavalier Investments LLC now owns 14,900 shares of the programmable devices maker’s stock worth $1,757,000 after buying an additional 9,300 shares during the period.
+Finally, AMP Capital Investors Ltd boosted its stake in shares of Xilinx by 41.2% during the second quarter.
+AMP Capital Investors Ltd now owns 230,522 shares of the programmable devices maker’s stock worth $27,243,000 after buying an additional 67,236 shares during the period.
+85.00% of the stock is currently owned by institutional investors and hedge funds.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, December 3rd.
-Shareholders of record on Tuesday, November 12th will be given a dividend of $0.37 per share.
-The ex-dividend date of this dividend is Friday, November 8th.
-This represents a $1.48 dividend on an annualized basis and a yield of 1.54%.
-Xilinx’s dividend payout ratio (DPR) is currently 42.53%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 3rd.
+Stockholders of record on Tuesday, November 12th will be given a $0.37 dividend.
+The ex-dividend date is Friday, November 8th.
+This represents a $1.48 dividend on an annualized basis and a dividend yield of 1.58%.
+Xilinx’s payout ratio is 42.53%.

-Xilinx announced that its Board of Directors has approved a share buyback plan on Wednesday, October 23rd that permits the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization permits the programmable devices maker to buy up to 4.1% of its shares through open market purchases.
-Shares buyback plans are typically a sign that the company’s management believes its stock is undervalued.
+Xilinx declared that its board has authorized a share buyback plan on Wednesday, October 23rd that authorizes the company to buyback $1.00 billion in shares.
+This buyback authorization authorizes the programmable devices maker to buy up to 4.1% of its stock through open market purchases.
+Stock buyback plans are generally a sign that the company’s board believes its stock is undervalued.

 About Xilinx